pitschr/knx-core/README.md

 | 9.xxx  | 2-Octet Float Value      | 19.xxx | Date and Time (Year: 1900..2155) |
 | 10.xxx | Time                     | 20.xxx | 8-Bit Enumeration                |

+Based on [article](https://support.knx.org/hc/en-us/articles/115001133744-Datapoint-Type) from KNX Association the DPT1 until DPT20 are most often used data point types.

+For other DPTs which are not on the list yet, you can either implement the Data Point Type by yourself by extending the `DataPointType`.
+Alternatively use the built-in `DPTRaw` whereas the raw value is in byte array format.

 ## Quick Start Guides

 ### Send a WRITE request frame to KNX